Schwifty101/Schwifty101/README.md

   A feature-rich backend replicating IMDB's data handling capabilities, using robust JavaScript frameworks to manage and deliver movie data.

 - **[WeatherApp with GeminiAPI](https://github.com/Schwifty101/WeatherApp-GeminiAPI)**
-  A weather application leveraging GeminiAPI for real-time weather updates.
+  A weather application leveraging Gemini API for real-time weather updates.
 Optimised for accuracy and performance with an intuitive UI.

 - **[YelpCamp](https://github.com/Schwifty101/YelpCamp)**
   A campground management application featuring user authentication, review functionality, and dynamic data storage.
 Developed with JavaScript to streamline user interaction.